lucee/lucee-docs/docs/00.home/homepage.md

 [Lucee 6](https://dev.lucee.org/tag/lucee-6) is current stable release of Lucee.

 Highlights include, reduced size, faster startup, single context mode, JSON based configuration and much more.

+As a Major Release, Lucee 6 does include some potential **BREAKING CHANGES**, for a range of security reasons and better compatibility with Adobe ColdFusion, they are all documented in Jira under an Epic, [All Breaking changes in Lucee 6](https://luceeserver.atlassian.net/browse/LDEV-4534)

 ## Lucee 5.4 (LTS)